Zakhar-the-Robot/dev/README.md

 # dev

-Scripts and tools for development
+Scripts and tools for development.